 Streamlining In-Clinic Transactions

-For payments taken in person, an integrated card terminal is an absolute game-changer.
+For payments taken in person, an integrated card reader for private practice is an absolute game-changer.
 When a patient is ready to pay at your clinic, your front-desk team just needs to select the invoice in Medesk and push the payment to the connected terminal.
 The patient taps their card, and the transaction is complete.

 This simple process brings a few key advantages: